pantheon-systems/documentation/source/_docs/guides/launch/03-domains.md

 2. Navigate to the **<span class="glyphicons glyphicons-global"></span> Domains / HTTPS** page.
 3. Select **Details** next to the bare domain.
 4. Click **<span class="glyphicons glyphicons-download-alt"></span> Download File**.
 5. Serve the file from your existing live site.
+Drupal 7 users can use the [Lets Encrypt Challenge](https://www.drupal.org/project/letsencrypt_challenge) module to easily serve the contents of the challenge file.
 6. Return to the Pantheon Site Dashboard and refresh the **<span class="glyphicons glyphicons-global"></span> Domains / HTTPS** page.

 After verifying domain ownership, your domain's HTTPS certificate(s) will automatically begin generating and be deployed to Pantheon’s Global CDN within an hour.